 Location: Viti Levu, Fiji

-Suggested Read: The Ultimate Guide For Your Honeymoon In Fiji
+Suggested Read: Honeymoon In Fiji: The Ultimate Guide For Pure Bliss & Fun!

 6. Tavuni Hill Fort